-The stable-price unemployment rate (SPU) is the rate of unemployment such that there are no upward or downward pressures on price inflation apart from those stemming from underlying inflation or arising from supply shocks.
+The SPU is the rate of unemployment such that there are no upward or downward pressures on price inflation apart from those associated with a constant rate of underlying inflation or arising from supply shocks.
 Informally, the SPU is the rate of unemployment at which there is no cyclical pressure on inflation.
-Underpinning this definition are two notions: first, that inflation is sensitive to the cyclical position of the economy; and second, that the unemployment rate relative to the SPU captures the relevant cyclical contributions to price determination from domestic labor and product markets.
+Underpinning this definition are two notions: first, that inflation is sensitive to the cyclical position of the economy, and, second, that the unemployment rate relative to the SPU captures the relevant cyclical contributions to price determination from domestic labor and product markets.8